-HR Leaders Reveal Why They’re Protecting L&D Budgets
+HR Leaders Reveal Why They’re Protecting Their Leadership Development Budgets

-The spread of the coronavirus across the globe has had significant implications for an already worrisome global economy.
-Most economies, including the U.S., have already slipped into a recession, and a recovery doesn’t appear likely until early next year.
+The coronavirus pandemic and its fallout have had significant implications for an already worrisome global economy.
+Many countries are close to or already slipping into a recession, and a full recovery doesn’t appear likely for many months.

-Many organizations have resorted to cost-cutting measures such pay cuts, eliminating travel budgets, furloughs, and in some cases, permanent job eliminations.
-Organizations are also looking at other areas where they might be able to cut expenses in their FY20 and FY21 budgets, and historically, one of the biggest areas for budget cuts is training & development.
+During this difficult time, many organizations have resorted to cost-cutting measures such as pay cuts, furloughs, and layoffs.
+Organizations are also looking at other areas where they might be able to cut expenses in their budgets for the next fiscal year, and historically, one of the biggest areas for budget cuts is training & development.

-Yet while such cuts can result in short-term expense savings, reducing training & development — especially leadership development — can have negative long-term effects for your organization.
+While such cuts can result in short-term expense savings, reducing training and development — especially leadership development — can have negative long-term effects for your organization.

 Your top talent powers your organization’s growth both during and after an economic downturn, and you need to ensure they have the skills and competencies to survive and thrive.
 Developing and retaining top-performing employees is essential in any business strategy, and especially during a time of economic uncertainty.